markovmodel/pyemma-workshop/README.md

 #### everyone
 If you do not have miniconda or anaconda, please follow the instructions here for python 3.7: https://conda.io/miniconda.html
+In most cases for linux or mac users, a miniconda installation will suffice.

 #### windows only
 We recently experienced some installation problems with miniconda on windows and thus recommend anaconda for windows users.